biemond/biemond-orawls/README.markdown

     }

-subscribe to a wls_domain or wls_authenticaton_provider event
+subscribe to a wls_domain, wls_identity_asserter or wls_authenticaton_provider event

     # for this type you won't need a wls_setting identifier
     wls_managedserver{'JMSServer1_Wls1036':